 Gardens by the Bay – the best free thing to do in Singapore

-Gardens by the Bay is a relatively new attraction that is part of a comprehensive project to turn Singapore into a “City in a Garden.”
-It is a vast complex just behind the iconic Marina Bay Sands Hotel consisting of several thematic open-air and indoor gardens, including the largest greenhouse on earth.
+One of the popular and free things to do at nigh in Singapore is to visit the Gardens by the Bay.
+A relatively new attraction that is part of a comprehensive project to turn Singapore into a “City in a Garden”, the gardens are magical to visit at night It is a vast complex just behind the iconic Marina Bay Sands Hotel consisting of several thematic open-air and indoor gardens, including the largest greenhouse on earth.

 The most notable attractions of Gardens by the Bay are the so-called super trees.
 The 18 tree-like structures are multifunctional.
 They were constructed with high technology to make them environment-friendly.
 They harness solar energy for the lighting of the trees.
 Besides, they can store the rainwater for the irrigation of the garden.
 More than 200 plants, including orchids, ferns, and tropical creepers cover each tree to provide a natural effect.